 Who is Debtor?

-Debtors are the individuals or organisations who owe money to a business for a purchase made by them on credit.
-When you let your buyer to buy goods/services on credit, you need to book an accounts receivable on your account book.
+Debtors are the individuals or organizations who owe money to a business for a purchase made by them on credit.
+When you let your buyer buy goods/services on credit, you need to book accounts receivables on your account book.

-Once an invoice or a bill is sent to the customers after they purchased a product or service on credit, it becomes Account receivable unless the amount is paid.
+Once an invoice or a bill is sent to the customers after they purchased a product or service on credit, it becomes Account receivables unless the amount is paid.

-Accounts Receivable is shown as current asset on the Balance Sheet as it may turn into cash in future (which is generally within a stipulated timeframe) based on payment terms.
+Account Receivables are shown as a current asset on the Balance Sheet as they may turn into cash in the future (which is generally within a stipulated timeframe) based on payment terms.

-Maintaining Accounts Receivable perfectly is important and a must to manage with care as it impacts the cash flow of a business.
-Moreover, it also is responsible for revenue generation and to avoid cash crunch, needs to be collected back on time, otherwise the credit may demand an irreparable loss to your SME business.
+Maintaining Account Receivables perfectly is important and a must to manage with care as it impacts the cash flow of a business.
+Moreover, it also is responsible for revenue generation and to avoid a cash crunch, needs to be collected back on time, otherwise, the credit may demand an irreparable loss to your SME business.

 - Verification of Accounts